pgtipping/Synthalyst/memory-bank/activeContext.md

 - Styled the PDF to match the application's design language

 This enhancement improves the user experience by providing a more professional and shareable output format for training plans.

+### PDF Font Issue Fix

+We've fixed an issue with the PDF export feature where custom fonts were failing to load, resulting in an "Unknown font format" error.
+The error occurred because the specified font files (`/fonts/Inter-Regular.ttf` and `/fonts/Inter-Bold.ttf`) were not found in the public directory.

+Key changes:

+- Removed the custom font registration using `Font.register()`
+- Switched to using the standard "Helvetica" font that's built into the PDF renderer
+- Updated font weight specifications from numeric values (700) to string values ("bold")
+- Ensured the PDF generation works reliably without requiring external font files

+This fix ensures that users can successfully generate and download PDF versions of their training plans without encountering font-related errors.